pfeghali/CS130A-FinalPrep/README.md

 A directed graph has edges which have a fixed direction of travel.
 An undirected graph is a graph where you can go back and forth on any given edge.
 Any undirected graph can be represented as a directed graph, but with twice the number of edges.
 ## Representations of graphs
 There are two common ways to represent a graph.
 1. An adjacency matrix, also known as hell on earth, requires O(V^2) space to hold a graph.
 Each directed edge s shown as an 'x' on two vertices row and column in a matrix.
 For any number of vertices greater than 5 this is ridiculous and ineffecient.
+This seems to be fantastically useless for development appliactions, except for when you need to do serious analytics on graphs using matrix operations.
+Getting algabreic variants of a graph becomes substantially easier with a matrix.
 2. An adjacency list liss all valid vertices, and the following edges between them.
 This is significantly more effecient, and only takes O(|E|) space.

 ## Paths